Find a list of Lani Watson's publications below.

 Abstract: In this paper, I outline the nature of epistemic rights and epistemic rights violations (Sections I-III) and demonstrate the widespread perpetration of such violations in pre-Brexit media coverage (Section IV).
 This provides a case study for the investigation of epistemic rights violations across national and international media; a topic of central concern for contemporary epistemology (Section V).

-Curiosity and Inquisitiveness. (forthcoming).
+Curiosity and Inquisitiveness.
+2018.
 In: (ed.)
 Battaly, H. The Routledge Handbook of Virtue Epistemology.
-London: Routledge.
+New York: Routledge.

 Abstract: This paper offers characterisations of the intellectual virtues of curiosity and inquisitiveness and discusses the distinction between them.
 I argue that curiosity and inquisitiveness should not be regarded as synonymous.
 Specifically, virtuous inquisitiveness emerges as a restricted form of virtuous curiosity: it is virtuous curiosity manifested as good questioning.
 This has implications, within applied virtue epistemology, for the ways in which we educate for these closely related, but distinct intellectual virtues.